Disc Golf History

 Juliana Korver, Hall of Fame, World Disc Golf Champion.

-In 1976, the standardized disc golf target was introduced with the first players association.
-Ed Headrick of Wham-O wasn’t the first disc golfer and disc golf competitions was already being promoted and played by others, but he became one of the most significant figures in modern disc golf history.
+In 1976, the standardized disc golf target was introduced with the first players’ association.
+Ed Headrick of Wham-O wasn’t the first disc golfer, and others were already promoting and playing disc golf competitions.
+Despite this, Ed became one of the most significant figures in modern disc golf history.
 Ed introduced the formal disc golf target with chains and a basket called the disc pole hole.
 Also in 1976, Headrick formed the Disc Golf Association (DGA), then later the Professional Disc Golf Association (PDGA).
-Headrick abandoned his trademark on the term “Disc Golf,” and turned over control and administration of the PDGA to the growing body of disc golf players.
-“Steady Ed” Headrick began thinking about the sport during his time at Wham-O Toys where he designed and patented the modern-day Frisbee.
+Headrick abandoned his trademark on the term “Disc Golf ” and turned over control and administration of the PDGA to the growing body of disc golf players.
+“Steady Ed” Headrick began thinking about the sport at Wham-O Toys, where he designed and patented a Frisbee for sport.
 Headrick designed and installed the first standardized target course in what was then known as Oak Grove Park in La Cañada Flintridge, California.
-(Today the park is known as Hahamongna Watershed Park).
+(Today, the park is known as Hahamongna Watershed Park).
 Ed founded “The International Frisbee Association (IFA)”.
-Headrick coined and trademarked the term “Disc Golf” when formalizing the sport and patented the Disc Pole Hole, the first disc golf target to incorporate chains and a basket on a pole.
+Headrick coined and trademarked “Disc Golf” when formalizing the sport and patented the Disc Pole Hole, the first disc golf target to incorporate chains and a basket on a pole.

 “The most important shot is always the next one.”

-In 1976, the first disc golf competitions in Canada begin using object-target holes, adding to the other events at the Canadian Open Frisbee Championships in Toronto and Vancouver.
-In 1980, the first 18 Disc Pole Hole course in Canada was installed on Toronto Islands.
-(See: History of Disc Golf in Canada).
+Disc golf competitions using object-target holes were introduced in Canada during the 1970s at the Canadian Open Frisbee Championships held in Toronto and Vancouver.
+In 1980, the Toronto Islands installed the first 18-disc pole holes in Canada.
+History of Disc Golf in Canada.

-In 1979, Wham-O’s $50,000 Disc Golf Tournament was a significant turning point for disc golf.
-Held in Huntington Beach, California.
-The tournament was groundbreaking because of the cash involved, and its massive payout right in the title, but also because the competitors had to qualify for an invitation.
-72 qualifying events were established around the country, bringing in the best disc golfers from across the United States.
+In 1979, Wham-O’s $50,000 Disc Golf Tournament, held in Huntington Beach, California, was a significant turning point for disc golf.
+The tournament was groundbreaking because of the cash involved, with its massive payout stated in the title.
+Also, the competitors had to qualify for an invitation.
+72 qualifying events were established, bringing in the best disc golfers across the United States.
+Also, in 1979, the Wham-O World Disc Golf Championships became the first disc golf world championships to be filmed.

-Ted Smethers took over the PDGA in 1982 to be run independently and to officiate the standard rules of play for the sport.
+Ted Smethers took over the PDGA in 1982, establishing it to be run independently and officiating the standard rules of play.

 Ed-Headrick-pic1

 Ed Headrick died in 2002 at the age of 78.
 As per Ed’s wishes, his ashes were incorporated into a limited number of discs.
-These memorial discs, made by Discraft, were given to friends and family.
+These memorial discs were given to friends and family.
 The limited remaining discs are for sale, with all proceeds going to fund the “Steady” Ed Memorial Disc Golf Museum at the PDGA International Disc Golf Center in Columbia County, Georgia.

 Modern Disc Golf Events Timeline.